DahamDev/DahamDev/README.md

 - 📫 How to reach me **navindabc@gmail.com**

 <p align="left">
-  Highly skilled software engineer with three years of experience and a proven track record of designing and delivering scalable, distributed applications.
+  Highly skilled Engineer with three years of experience and a proven track record of designing and delivering scalable, distributed applications.
 Proficient in DevOps methodologies and tools, with extensive experience in continuous integration and deployment (CI/CD), and automation.
 Collaborative team player with excellent communication skills, passionate about staying up to date with emerging technologies.

+Currently helping working as a cloud engineer@AWS.
+Helping organizations deploying their containerized workload in cloud.
 </p>

 <h3 align="left">Languages and Tools:</h3>